 I totally get it.
 The farmhouse style is alluring because it is simple, comfortable, laid back and forgiving.
-You got a few things in your house that are falling apart?
+Do you have a few things in your house that are falling apart?
 They fit right in!
 Kids “distressing” your kitchen table by running their monster trucks over it and banging it with a toy hammer?
 Perfect!
-It speaks to that side of everyone that just wants to move to the back 40, get a brood of chickens, throw out the smart phones and drink sweet tea on the front porch.
+It speaks to that side of everyone that just wants to move to the back 40, get a brood of chickens, throw out the smartphones and drink sweet tea on the front porch.

 My husband is always concerned that decorating with the trends is going to look outdated in ten years.
 I think he is right, but the only way to prevent that is to not decorate at all.
 So, if you love the farmhouse style, here are a few simple things you can add to your home without gutting it and starting over.

-- Old stuff – Go to the antique stores and find things that are pretty to you.
-I like white ironstone pitchers, old grain sacks, wooden crates and scales.
+1. Old stuff – Go to the antique stores and find things that are pretty to you.
+I like white ironstone pitchers, old grain sacks, wooden crates, and scales.
 I have read other bloggers’ posts about things they like to collect, like flatware and antique furniture.
 This is one place where rusty and worn can actually look beautiful.

 4. Plants and fresh cut flowers – They are natural and pretty and actually look beautiful with all decorating styles.
 If you take care of them, a bouquet of daisies and sunflowers can last weeks.
-For the freshness and beauty flowers add, it is a ten bucks well spent.
+For the freshness and beauty flowers add, it is ten bucks well spent.
 I let out a happy little sigh every time I pass by an arrangement of blooms in a mason jar.
 Tuck in some mint or basil for a little extra green.
 I have a post where I share my tips for how to create a beautiful floral arrangement HERE.

 Have fun adding a little farmhouse charm to your home!